ColdBOFH/blocklists/README.md

-This is my personal black list.
+These are my personal blacklists.
 Use at your own risk.